iamthetwodigiter/FlutterForge/README.md

 ## Features

 - **Automated Flutter Build**: Automatically builds Flutter APKs with `flutter build apk` commands.
+- **Universal APK Build**: Supports building universal APKs for all target architectures with the `--universal-build` option.
 - **APK Renaming**: Renames the APK files based on the app name and version.
 - **Clean Build Option**: Supports running `flutter clean` to remove old builds and ensure fresh builds.
 - **Customizable App Name and Version**: Allows customization of the app name and version during the build process.